Health and wellbeing professionals can offer practical help and support at home.

 - fitting better lighting

-- transport, for example a blue parking badge
+- transport e.g. a blue parking badge

-- practical advice about your child’s development
+- give practical advice about your child’s development

-- support when you feel overwhelmed
+- support emotionally when you feel overwhelmed

-- understanding your child’s vision impairment better
+- help you understand your child’s vision impairment better